marionettejs/backbone.marionette/docs/marionette.application.module.md

 Modules are not automatically stopped by the application.
 If you wish to stop one, you must call the `stop` method on it.
-The exception to this is that stopping a parent module will stop all of it's sub-modules.
+The exception to this is that stopping a parent module will stop all of its sub-modules.

 ```js
 MyApp.module("Foo.Bar.Baz");